ramyardaneshgar/HTB-Writeup-Phishing/README.md

 TryHackMe Phishing Lab - Full phishing campaign simulation using GoPhish, OSINT, spoofed domains, and HTML harvesters for red team ops.
 By Ramyar Daneshgar

-Here is a highly technical write-up of the **TryHackMe Phishing Room** with detailed explanations and lessons learned.
-I’ve structured it by task and written from a first-person perspective to simulate a report or blog post for showcasing your red teaming capabilities:

 ---

 **Objective:** Simulate and execute a full phishing engagement, from reconnaissance to payload delivery, using GoPhish and realistic attack vectors.